mitmedialab/PRG-Group-Map/README.md

 ```ts
 let project: ProjectName;
 ```
-3. Try to set `project` equal to something, and let your code editor tell you what values it can take on (and therefore what projects have been defined:
+3. Try to set `project` equal to something, and let your code editor tell you what values it can take on (and therefore what projects have been defined):
 <img src="https://user-images.githubusercontent.com/95306112/200640773-44f7d50c-a60d-4d0a-917b-037c1534a7a8.gif" />

 If you do find your project, hop down to [Editing an existing Project](#editing-an-existing-project).